 MFA: Master of Fine Arts

-In the final analysis our Christian philosophic base along with our on campus lead fine art graduate faculty marks the new MFA program at HBU as a special environment for any MFA applicant seeking a critical and caring environment to complete their professional fine art training.
-Our creative and sharing environment between faculty and student alike along with our study and exhibition abroad program in Germany offers a unique possibility for developing the Professional skills needed for any artist seeking a life in the professional Fine Arts realm.
+In all, our MFA program as an excellent Christian alternative to larger programs in our nation, which have lost the focus of quality in many of the traditional areas of studio research.
+The graduate program at HBU is special environment for any MFA applicant seeking a critical and caring environment to complete their professional fine art training.
+Our creative and sharing environment between faculty and student alike offers a unique possibility for developing the skills needed for any artist seeking a life in the professional Fine Arts realm.